tfawbs/Custom-Pyweb-Meraki-Dashboard/README.md

 If you’ve seen the screenshots of this project and want to just get right into running a version of it, jump to the ***Quick Start Guides***.

-If you want to start your own version of the scripts and at the same time read how I started my journey, go to the section titled “***Where to begin…***”.
+If you want to start your own version of the scripts and at the same time read how I started my journey, go to the section titled “***Where to begin***”.

 Image showing the provided meraki-dashboard.py script dashboard:
 <img src="images/Dashboard.png">